-Barbara Petersen, Patti Hawker, Rich Jasso and Mike Jelinsky are the four classmates from Terra Nova's class of 1969, who are working together to establish the permanent memorial to honor the Pacifica kids who died in Vietnam, Afghanistan and Iraq.
-This includes their friend and classmate David McKay.
+Barbara Petersen, Patti Hawker, Rich Jasso and Mike Jelinsky are four classmates from Terra Nova's class of 1969.
+At their 50th high school reunion, the four banded together, as the Pacifica Veterans Memorial Group, to establish the permanent memorial-now in place at the Pacifica American Legion Hall-to honor Pacifica's Vietnam and Iraq fallen.
+This included honoring their friend and classmate David McKay.